 I’m resisting the pressure (insert teeth grinding emoji).

 So I’ll forge ahead as if I have my head in the sand, or something.
 Because as long as Summertime produce is available locally, I’ll let that guide my food choices.
-It really is still Summer, after all.
+It really is still Summer, after all and I’d yet to make a blueberry crisp!

 That’s not to say we’ve had a change here in the Pacific Northwest, we have.
 Cool breezes, rain, our feathered friends starting to head South.
 How’s it in your part of the world?